ZcashFoundation/zcash-fpga/README.md

 * Barret reduction for modulo reduction when the modulus does not allow fast reduction
   - Both a fully pipelined high performance version and a slower but smaller resource utilization version
 * Fully parallel multiplier with carry save adder tree and RAM for modular reduction
   - Fully pipelined, 3x performance over Karatsuba + Barret, but uses FPGA RAM
 * Multiplier using carry tree to accumulate products with BRAM for modular reduction
-  - 3x performance over Karatsuba + Barret approach
+  - 3x performance over Karatsuba + Barret approach, but takes more LUTs / RAM
 * Addition and subtraction modules
   - Fully parameterized so that they can be used for large bit-width arithmetic
 * Extended Euclidean algorithm for calculating multiplicative inverses